-Murchison Falls are probably the most dramatic spot on the entire flow of the Nile, the longest river in the world.
+Murchison Falls is probably the most dramatic spot on the entire flow of the Nile, the longest river in the world.
 Here, although still not very far from its source out of Lake Victoria, already mighty and impressive White Nile forces its way through narrow gap in the rocks and tumbles 43 meters deep into the gorge, before calming its flow again on the flat terrain before reaching nearby Lake Albert.

-From the top of the falls, we had to backtrack for few kilometers and then continued toward the ferry across the Nile at Paraa.
+From the top of the falls, we had to backtrack for a few kilometers and then continued toward the ferry across the Nile at Paraa.
 Road into the park from the south is notorious for being very insidious and dangerous, causing many vehicle rollovers.
-Currently, Chinese construction company is very busy building a new, modern road through the park, which will also include a new bridge across the Nile, replacing the current ferry.
+Currently, a Chinese construction company is very busy building a new, modern road through the park, which will also include a new bridge across the Nile, replacing the current ferry.
 Unfortunately, the motives behind the new road are probably not based on boosting the tourism – they are more likely related to recent findings of large oil reserves in that area, which makes the feature of the park as conservation area uncertain.

 At Paraa, we embarked the ferry, which carried us over the Nile to its north bank.
 Close to the ferry jetty on the north bank, there is a Paraa Safari Lodge, which we visited couple of times for some refreshments during the heat of the following few days.

-We spent next two nights at UWA North Bank Campsite.
-Its infrastructure consists of derelict long-drop toilet only.
-Other than that, campsite is just a clearing in the bush, positioned high on the river bank, with little shade, but with an exceptional view across the Nile.
+We spent the next two nights at UWA North Bank Campsite.
+Its infrastructure consists of derelict long-drop toilets only.
+Other than that, the campsite is just a clearing in the bush, positioned high on the river bank, with little shade, but with an exceptional view across the Nile.
 You have to be totally self-sufficient to stay there, but this suited us just fine.
 Needless to say, we were the only campers there during our stay.
 Apart from one visit of a troop of baboons, we didn’t have any close encounters with animals in the camp.
 However, birdlife in and around the camp was exceptional.